MultiverseLearningProducts/JSE-U2-Async-Activities/README.md

 ### Task 2: The Simple Calculator
 - Practice using arithmetic operators (+, -, *, /, %)
 - Understand integer vs floating-point division
-- Learn type casting and its importance
+- Learn type casting with (double) operator
-- See how Java handles calculations with different number types
+- See precision differences between data types

 ### Task 3: Building Reusable Tools
-- Create custom methods with proper signatures
-- Learn method parameters and return types
+- Create custom methods with parameters and return types
-- Understand the benefits of method organization
+- Understand method signatures and static methods
-- Practice calling methods and using return values
+- Practice calling methods and storing return values
+- Learn code organization and reusability principles

 ### Task 4: The Security Check
-- Use if-else statements to control program flow
+- Master if-else if-else conditional structures
-- Understand boolean operators (&&, ||, !)
+- Practice boolean operators (&&, ||, !)
-- Learn conditional logic and decision-making
+- Learn logical decision-making in programming
-- Practice complex condition evaluation
+- Understand how conditions control program flow

 ### Task 5: The Repetition Engine
-- Use for loops to automate repetitive actions
+- Master for loops for counting and iteration
-- Use while loops for condition-based repetition
+- Learn while loops for conditional repetition
-- Learn loop control and counter management
+- Practice loop control and counter management
 - Understand when to use different loop types

+### Task 6: The FizzBuzz Challenge
+- Combine loops, conditionals, and modulo operator
+- Solve classic programming problems step by step
+- Practice translating rules into logical code
+- Master the modulo operator (%) for divisibility checks
+- Learn to think like a programmer: breaking problems into sequential steps

 ## Project Structure
 ```